This page contains help and advice for new students. We have divided the questions into the following sections:

 What should I order if I am sitting an exam for the first time?

 Placing an order for the first time

 The IFoA's libraries

 If you are sitting Subject CS1 or CM1 as a non-member of the Institute and Faculty of Actuaries, please click here.

 The recording from the webinar can be found here.

 Induction courses are designed to give new actuarial students a flying start to the early subjects, as well as introducing and developing the basic actuarial skills that new students will use in the office.

 Full listing of subject numbers and associated titles.

 Please read the IFoA Student Handbook carefully to understand how the exam system works.
-It is important that you start studying as soon as possible – we would expect this to be on or before 1 November 2016 for the April 2017 exams, so you should order your materials and apply for tutorials as soon as possible.
+It is important that you start studying as soon as possible – we would expect this to be on, but ideally before, 1 November 2021 for the April 2022 exams, so you should order your materials and apply for tutorials as soon as possible.